 Maeyen was part of the writing team for the hit Showtime drama Soul Food (Showtime Networks/Paramount Pictures), and was handpicked by Isaiah Washington, (Grey’s Anatomy, Bionic Woman) to write, direct, and executive produce a television commercial in which he appeared.
 Other recent projects and clients under her Mabam!
 Entertainment banner include producing music videos for Angie Stone and Shanice, as well as producing, and directing works for Microsoft, W Hotels, Def Jam, Warner Bros.
 Records, Geffen Records, Concord/Stax Records, BET Networks, Vibe Magazine, Jet Blue Airlines, Stanford University, The House of Blues, and American Idol among numerous others.

 Currently, Bassey is developing multiple stand alone and series projects for TV and film, and she is also directing and producing the feature-length documentary film “419.”
-The groundbreaking piece has received production support from The Ford Foundation, and will feature Nigerian luminary Femi Kuti among several others, and will be released in 2018.
-She also is one of ten producers selected to be a Producers Guild of America Diversity Fellow, and was recently announced as a Women in Film multi-hypenate fellow for directing/writing/producing for 2019.
+The groundbreaking piece has received production support from The Ford Foundation, and will feature Nigerian luminary Femi Kuti among several others.
+She was also recently one of ten producers selected to be a Producers Guild of America Diversity Fellow, and was recently announced as a Women in Film multi-hypenate fellow for directing/writing/producing for 2019.